abeyyoseph/OtherProjects/ImageAnomalyDetectionAutoencoder/README.md

 - **Reconstruction Error**:
   - Reconstruction error is calculated as the pixel-wise mean squared error between the input and reconstructed images.
-  - A tunable threshold is used to classify images as normal or anomalous.
   - A tunable threshold to classify images as normal or anomalous based on reconstruction MSE was selected by maximizing the F1 score on the test set using the precision-recall curve.

 ## Results